Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Introduction

+This survey contributes to both the research and industrial communities by offering a comprehensive and structured perspective on memory in AI agents.
+For the research community, our sruvey establishes a comprehensive conceptual foundation.
+It not only systematically organizes memory representations, types, and core operations, but also frames frontier topics through the lens of the memory lifecycle to elucidate how memory is encoded, evolved, and adapted in AI agents.
+For the industrial community, it provides an extensive overview of tools, products, and benchmarks, coupled with analyses of their functionalities and deployment scenarios.
+Thereby, our survey serves as a practical reference for designing and implementing memory-enabled applications.
+Furthermore, this survey synthesizes emerging trends and outstanding challenges, outlining promising avenues for future research and development in this rapidly evolving domain.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:memory_foundation} introduces the memory taxonomy and core operations.
-Section~\ref{sec:memory_topics} maps high-impact topics to these foundations and summarizes key methods and datasets (Appendix Tables~\ref{tab:longterm_dataset}–\ref{tab:Cha-multi_modal_multi_source}).
-Section~\ref{sec:memory_practice} outlines real-world applications, products and practical tools for building memory-enabled AI systems (Tables~\ref{tab:tools_components}–\ref{tab:tools_products}).
+Section~\ref{sec:memory_foundations} provides readers with a comprehensive understanding of memory representation, memory types, functional memory categories, and core memory operations, forming a solid foundation for studying memory in agents.
+Section~\ref{sec:memory_topics} maps high-impact topics to this foundation and summarizes key methods and datasets.
+Section~\ref{sec:memory_practice} outlines real-world applications, products, and practical tools for building memory-enabled AI systems.
 Section~\ref{sec:human_vs_agent_memory} compares human and agent memory systems, highlighting operational parallels and differences.
-Section~\ref{sec:future_direction} concludes with future directions for memory-centric AI (see Figure~\ref{fig:memory-structure} for an overview).
+Section~\ref{sec:future_direction} concludes with future directions for memory-centric agent (see Figure~\ref{fig:memory-structure} for an overview).